National Congress Party (Sudan): Approving South Sudanese autonomy

 In 2000, following the Sudanese government approving democratic elections that were boycotted by the opposition, it merged with the Alliance of Working Peoples' Forces Party of former President Gaafar Nimeiry.
 This merger later disintegrated with the launch of the Sudanese Socialist Democratic Union (SSDU).
 The utility of the elections was questioned due to their boycotting by the Democratic Unionist Party (DUP) and the National Umma Party (NUP).
 At the legislative elections, held between 13–23 December 2000, the party won 355 out of 360 seats.
 At the presidential elections of the same year, its candidate Omar al-Bashir was re-elected with 86.5% of the popular vote.
-National Congress Party (NCP) members continued to dominate the Lawyers' Union and heads of most of Sudan's agricultural and university student unions.
+NCP members continued to dominate the Lawyers' Union and heads of most of Sudan's agricultural and university student unions.
 Following the Comprehensive Peace Agreement with the Sudan People's Liberation Movement (SPLM) in 2005, the NCP-dominated government of Sudan allowed Southern Sudan autonomy for six years, to be followed by a referendum on independence in 2011, thus ending the Second Sudanese Civil War.
 South Sudan voted in favour of secession.

 War in Darfur

 Since the outbreak of the War in Darfur in 2004 between the government of Omar al-Bashir and rebel groups such as the Sudan Liberation Movement/Army (SLM/A) and the Justice and Equality Movement (JEM), the NCP has been almost universally criticised for allegedly, however not officially, supporting Arab militias such as the Janjaweed through a campaign of murder, rape and deportation against the militants as well as the local population.
 Because of the guerrilla warfare in the Darfur region, between 200,000 and 400,000 people have been killed, while over 2.5 million people have been displaced and the diplomatic relations between Sudan and Chad has never been worse.
 This has led to the International Criminal Court (ICC) indicting State Minister for Humanitarian Affairs Ahmed Haroun and alleged Muslim Janjawid militia leader Ali Mohammed Ali, also known as Ali Kushayb, in relation to the atrocities in the region.
 On 14 July 2008, ten criminal charges were announced against President Omar al-Bashir, and subsequently. a warrant for his arrest was issued.
-As of June 2019, Omar al-Bashir, Ahmed Haroun and Abdel Rahim Mohammed Hussein, also a member of the National Congress Party (NCP) and indicted by the ICC, were held under detention by Sudanese authorities while the Transitional Military Council held power.
+As of June 2019, Omar al-Bashir, Ahmed Haroun and Abdel Rahim Mohammed Hussein, also a member of the NCP and indicted by the ICC, were held under detention by Sudanese authorities while the Transitional Military Council held power.
 Ali Kushayb and Abdallah Banda, also indicted by the ICC, remained fugitives as of June 2019.